Introduction to Japanese Particles

 | To sleep |

-Verbs ending in "u" have diffrent rules depending on the final syllable of the dictionary form:
+Verbs ending in "u" have different rules depending on the final syllable of the dictionary form:

 | Ending | Change | Base → て-form |